> Warden / blog

 Read the other side

-TheAuditor wrote the complementary post from their angle — “Pair Warden with TheAuditor” — focused on the database side: what facts are pre-computed, where the 85–95% number actually comes from, and the OWASP TPR/FPR methodology.
+TheAuditor wrote the complementary post from their angle, “Pair Warden with TheAuditor”, focused on the database side: what facts are pre-computed and where the numbers come from.

 Subscribe via the signup form on the main site for launch notifications.
-One email when v0.1.0 ships and you can try it.
+One email when v0.1.0 ships.
 No marketing fluff.